augustepoiroux/LeanInteract/docs/user-guide/examples.md

 # Examples

 This page provides practical examples of using LeanInteract in different scenarios.
-You can find the full examples in the [`examples`](https://github.com/augustepoiroux/LeanInteract/tree/main/examples) directory of the repository.
+You can find a few full example scripts in the [`examples`](https://github.com/augustepoiroux/LeanInteract/tree/main/examples) directory of the repository.

 ## Basic Theorem Proving